 PostNL is aware of its environmental impact as a postal and logistics service provider, delivering to every street in the Netherlands and Belgium.
-Therefore, we are reinforcing our sustainability commitment by highlighting our ambitious target to deliver emission-free across the Benelux by 2030, which complements our long-term science-based emission-reduction targets.
+Therefore, we are reinforcing our sustainability commitment by highlighting our ambitious target to deliver emission-free across the Benelux by 2030, in addition to our long-term science-based emission-reduction targets.